Dallinger/Dallinger/docs/source/installing_postgres.rst

 OSX
 ~~~

-On OS X, we recommend installing using homebrew:
+On OS X, we recommend installing using Homebrew:
 ::

     brew install postgresql